Rockies' Coors Field to host MLB All-Star Game after league moves event from Atlanta

 "We are confident that our organization along with the city, state, VISIT DENVER and the Denver Sports Commission are capable of putting on this premier event in a relatively quick time frame because of the preparations that had already been done.
 Summer in Colorado is something everyone in the country should experience, and we embrace this opportunity to show off our beautiful ballpark and everything our city, state and region have to offer," Feasel said.

 The 1998 All-Star Game was played at Coors Field.
 The American League defeated the National League, 13-8.
-Cleveland Indians second baseman Roberto Alomar was named MVP of the game.
+Cleveland Indians' second baseman Roberto Alomar was named MVP of the game.

 SEN. TIM SCOTT ON MLB MOVING ALL-STAR GAME FROM GEORGIA: 'THE WOKES ARE AT IT AGAIN'